lostpebble/pullstate/docs/quick-example-server-rendered.md

 ## Read our store's state

-Then, in React, we can start using the state of that store using a simple hook `useStoreState()`.
+Then, in React, we can start using the state of that store using a simple hook `useState()` on the store.

 For server-rendering we also need to make use of `useStores()` on`PullstateCore`, which we defined above.